danielrogel/advent/README.md

 # git of an advent of code solutions
-each solution is in a seperated challenge_i.py file \n inputs are saved here as well in input_i.txt
+each solution is in a seperated challenge_i.py file <br />
+inputs are saved here as well in input_i.txt